The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Introduction

-The main interest of pseudocharacters lies in the close relations they share with traces of representations : by an old result of Frobenius, the trace of a representation $G \longrightarrow \GL_{d}(A)$ is such a pseudocharacter\footnote{In view of the previous footnote, this simply expresses the fact that $\Lambda^{n+1}A^{n}=0$.}, and it is known that the converse holds when $A$ is an algebraically closed field with $d! \in A^{*}$ (Procesi \cite{Proc2}, Taylor \cite{tay} for $\Q$-algebras, \cite{rou} in general) as well as in various other situations (see below).
+The main interest of pseudocharacters lies in the close relations they share with traces of representations : by an old result of Frobenius~\cite[p.
+50]{frobenius}, the trace of a representation $G \longrightarrow \GL_{d}(A)$ is a $d$-dimensional pseudocharacter\footnote{In view of the previous footnote, this simply expresses the fact that $\Lambda^{n+1}A^{n}=0$.}, and it is known that the converse holds when $A$ is an algebraically closed field with $d! \in A^{*}$ (Procesi \cite{Proc2}, Taylor \cite{tay} for $\Q$-algebras, \cite{rou} in general\footnote{As already observed in~\cite[\S 1]{bch}, let us warn the reader that although Rouquier does not require $d!$ to be invertible in $A$ in~\cite{rou}, there is a gap in the proof of his Lemma 4.1, hence of his Theorem 4.2, without this assumption.
+Indeed, it is not clear that each element of his ring $R$ is algebraic over $k$, as asserted on p.
+580 line 2, because the polynomial $P_x$ given by his Lemma 2.13 might be identically zero if $d!$ is not invertible in $A$.}) as well as in various other situations (see below).
 In particular, we obtain this way an interesting parametrization of the isomorphism classes of semisimple representations of $G$ over such algebraically closed fields.
-As the covariant functor from $\Z[1/d!]-$Rings to Sets, which associates to $A$ the set of $d$-dimensional pseudocharacters $G \rightarrow A$ is obviously representable, it turned out to be an interesting substitute for the quotient functor ${\rm Hom}(G,{\rm GL}_{d}(-))/{\rm PGL}_d(-)$ of isomorphism classes of $d$-dimensional representations of $G$.
+As the covariant functor from the category of $\Z[1/d!]-$commutative algebras with unit to the category ${\rm Ens}$ of sets, which associates to $A$ the set of $d$-dimensional pseudocharacters $G \rightarrow A$, is obviously representable\footnote{Consider the ring $B_0$ which is the quotient of the polynomial $\Z[1/d!]$-algebra over the indeterminates $X_g$ for all $g \in G$, by the ideal generated by the elements $X_{gh}-X_{hg}$ for all $g,h \in G$.
+For each $\sigma \in \got S_n$ and $g_1,\cdots,g_n \in G^n$, we have a well defined element $X^{\sigma}(g_1,\dots ,g_n) \in B_0$ defined as the class of $X_{g_{i_1}g_{i_2}\dots g_{i_r}}$ if $\sigma$ is the cycle $(i_1 i_2 \dots i_r)$, and of $\prod_i X^{c_i}(g_1,\cdots,g_n)$ in general if $\sigma=\prod_i c_i$ is the cycle decomposition of $\sigma$.
+Define $B_1$ as the quotient of $B_0$ by the ideal generated by $X_1-d$ and the elements $\sum_{\sigma \in {\got S}_{d+1}} \varepsilon(\sigma) X^\sigma(g_1,\,g_2,\,\dots,\,g_{d+1})$ for all $g_1,\cdots,g_{d+1} \in G^{d+1}$.
+The map $G \rightarrow B_1$, $g \mapsto \overline{X_g}$, is the universal $d$-dimensional pseudocharacter of $G$.}, it turned out to be an interesting substitute for the quotient functor ${\rm Hom}(G,{\rm GL}_{d}(-))/{\rm PGL}_d(-)$ of isomorphism classes of $d$-dimensional representations of $G$.
 Indeed, since they have been introduced in number theory by Wiles \cite{wiles} (when $d=2$), and by Taylor~\cite{tay} under the form above (sometimes under the name of {\it pseudorepresentations}), they have proved to be a successful tool, first to actually construct some (Galois) representations, and then to study Galois representations and Hecke-algebras. \ps Over $\Q$-algebras, most of the basic properties of pseudocharacters follow actually from earlier work of Procesi on invariants of $n$-tuples of $d\times d$-matrices \cite{Proc} and on the very close subject of Cayley-Hamilton algebras \cite{Proc2}.
 In relation to deformation theory, pseudocharacters over local rings have also been studied by Nyssen \cite{nyssen} and Rouquier \cite{rou} in the residually irreducible case, and by Bella\"iche-Chenevier \cite[Ch.
 1]{bch} in the residually multiplicity free case. \ps